patriziawatlington/notes/README.md

 - "Today's programming wisdom is: 'Premature optimization is the root of all evil' - Donald Knuth.
 Focus on writing clean, maintainable code first.
 Optimize only when necessary, based on measured performance data, and always consider the trade-offs between optimized code and readability/maintainability."

 This quote emphasizes that while efficiency is crucial in programming, it should not come at the expense of clarity and simplicity.
 It's often more efficient in the long run to write clear code that can be understood and easily modified than to prematurely optimize parts of your program that may not actually be bottlenecks.

+# 2024-02-01
+- Today's programming wisdom is: "Premature optimization is the root of all evil." - Donald Knuth.

+This quote reminds us that while efficiency is crucial in programming, optimizing code too early, without clear evidence that it's a bottleneck, can lead to unnecessary complexity, harder maintenance, and potentially introduce new bugs.
+Always prioritize clarity, correctness, and maintainability first, then optimize when there's data to support it.